polkaulfield/lol-for-linux-installer/README.md

 - Users of hybrid graphics can choose at install time if they want to use the dGPU or not
 - obs-gamecapture support.
 - Update system for WINE builds, DXVK version selection and more (DXVK installation via our launcher)
+- Gamemode support, if installed system wide it will be used automatically.

 ## <a name="dependencies"></a> Dependencies (install those packages system-wide first):
 - `tar`, `python`, `python-requests`, `python-psutil`, `qt5-base` and `pyqt5`